President Joe Biden announced last week an extension of the suspended federal student loan payments through August 31, 2022.

 Before payments resume, now is the time to make sure you have a healthy emergency fund in place.
 Wondering how much you should save?
 There’s some debate among financial experts, but most recommend saving enough to cover 3-6 months of expenses.

 You don’t have to wait until student loan payments resume to make room for them in your budget.
 In fact, it’s better to start now.
 You can get used to having that extra expense in your budget and have some time to adjust any spending habits that might cause you to go over budget.
-Use online personal finance tools like the Personal Capital Dashboard to track your monthly expenses and build a sustainable budget.
+You can use free online personal finance tools to track your monthly expenses and build a sustainable budget.

 But what should you actually do with the money you set aside for those payments?

 Well, there are a few options.
 First, you can use that money to put toward your emergency fund, any high-interest debt you have, or another financial goal you have.
 You could also actually start making student loan payments early.
 Because there’s no interest on them right now, your payments will be more impactful than they will when the interest kicks back in.